MileHacker Logo

 Cultural Context & Ingredients

-Mallorcan cooking reflects centuries of different influences, including Roman, Moorish, and Catalan.
-Of the island self-sufficiency historically featured a diet rich in pork, seafood, and local produce.
+Mallorcan cooking reflects centuries of various influences, including Roman, Moorish, and Catalan.
+Of the island self-sufficiency historically featured a diet rich in pork, seafood, and local fruits and vegetables.

 Staple ingredients include olive oil, garlic, fresh tomatoes, various peppers, eggplant, and almonds.
 Fresh fish and seafood are abundant.
-Herbs like rosemary and thyme are common, and paprika features in cured meats.
+For instance herbs like rosemary and thyme are common, and paprika features in cured meats.

 Dining Customs & Meal Times